I first wrote this Vizzlo review in 2016, and this review has been updated to reflect changes in the tool since then.

 Why they had to call them Vizzards and not ‘graphics’ or something that actually made sense, I don’t know.
 But the library is full of Vizzards (i.e. templates) and that’s where you start.

-Let’s create a rhombus milestone plan.
-Once I’ve chosen it from the Market and hit create, up pops my edit screen.
+Let’s create a simple rhombus milestone plan, with colourful blocks.
+Once I’ve chosen it from the Market and hit Create, up pops my edit screen.

 This is what you can see if you have a paid-for account, so if you go for a free account you won’t get all the options to customise the colours.